Authorities confiscate passport of man who last saw missing student Sudiksha Konanki

 Punta Cana, Dominican Republic (CNN) — Authorities in the Dominican Republic have confiscated the passport of the man who is the last person known to have been with missing University of Pittsburgh student Sudiksha Konanki, according to a source close to the investigation.

-Since Konanki first went missing in the early hours of March 6, Riibe, a 22-year-old from Rock Rapids, Iowa,and a senior at St. Cloud State University in Minnesota, has remained under police surveillance in the Dominican Republic.
+Since Konanki went missing in the early hours of March 6, Riibe, a 22-year-old from Rock Rapids, Iowa, and a senior at St. Cloud State University in Minnesota, has remained under police surveillance in the Dominican Republic.
 He has been taken to the police station for interrogation multiple times, his parents said in a statement.

-Riibe is not considered a suspect in the case and has not been accused of wrongdoing.

 CNN has contacted Riibe’s family attorney for comment.

-Konanki, 20, disappeared from the beach of the Riu República Hotel in Punta Cana while on spring break.
+Konanki, 20, disappeared from the beach of the Riu República Hotel in Punta Cana while on spring break with a group of friends, prompting an intensive search of land, air and sea that has involved authorities from the US, the Dominican Republic and India, where the student was born.

+Surveillance video shows Konanki leaving the hotel lobby with a group of friends at approximately 4:15 a.m. on March 6, a source close to the investigation told CNN.

 Riibe told prosecutors he and Konanki were hit by an intense wave and were swept out to sea, according to Dominican news station Noticias SIN.

-Note: Correction: An earlier version of this story misspelled the last name of Joshua Steven Riibe.